 We recognise that a person's legal name and demographic data (including gender and trans status) can be sensitive data and should be held confidentially.
 Trans people are not required to disclose their trans status to the University, but if they choose to their trans status will not be disclosed without their consent.

 We offer free pronoun badges for staff, students, and visitors to our campus.
-Within the University, gender-neutral language should be used by default, rather than assuming a person's gender.
+Within the University, gender-neutral language is encouraged unless a person's gender identity is explicitly shared.

 There is a liberation space on the top floor of SUHQ, for underrepresented communities at the University to meet, talk, and organise.
-There is a free library of LGBTQUIA+ related books in the SU liberation space.
+There is also a free library of LGBTQUIA+ related books in the space.

-Whilst there is information in our 'Guide to Being Trans at Warwick' applicable only to staff and students at the University, it offers a more detailed look at relevant processes and support available to trans people at Warwick.
+Whilst some information in our 'Guide to Being Trans at Warwick' is applicable only to staff and students at the University, it offers a more detailed look at relevant processes and support available to trans people at Warwick.

 Want to know more about the Queering University programme?